History of the Jews in Madeira

 The history of the Jews in Madeira spans the entire length of the history of Madeira itself.
 The history of Madeira begins with the discovery of the islands by Portugal in 1419.
 Madeira is presently officially the Autonomous Region of Madeira (Região Autónoma da Madeira), and is one of the two autonomous regions of Portugal (along with the Azores).
 It is an archipelago situated in the north Atlantic Ocean, southwest of Portugal.
-Its total population was estimated in 2016 at 289,000.
+According to the 2021 census, it had a total population of 250,744.
 The capital of Madeira is Funchal, which is located on the main island's south coast.